 The dry alien vegetation around the campsite requires us all to be super responsible regarding the manner in which we dispose of cigarette butts.

-We will have a big stash of YELLOW CIGARETTE BUTT TINS.
+We will have a big stash of CIGARETTE BUTT TINS.
 These are to be taken to your campsite.

 There is a BUTT DEPOT at the RECYCLING STATION where you can empty your tin every day.

 Please bring your own portable containers for cigarette butts and respect non smokers/children by being mindful of your surroundings.